Naosan/e-auth-manager/README.md

 - **Local JSON cache**: AES-256-CBC (compatible and efficient for file payloads)
 - **SSOT (central JSON)**: AES-256-GCM with AAD

-All modes use machine-specific keys by default and unique initialization vectors per encryption.
+All modes use the configured master key (default: hostname) and unique initialization vectors per encryption.
+Set `EAUTH_MASTER_KEY` to a shared secret to decrypt across hosts/containers.

 ### Secure Key Management